anvesh649/Car-Number-plate-detection/README.md

 Number Plate Detection of Cars in MATLAB

 <br>
-Refer to Powerpoint Presentation for details
+Refer to PPT for more info